bahlo/arne.me/content/colophon.md

 The fonts used are [Rebond Grotesque](https://extraset.ch/typefaces/rebond-grotesque/) and [Pragmata Pro](https://fsd.it/shop/fonts/pragmatapro/).

-The logo was made by [Ekaterina Kapranova](https://www.instagram.com/ekkapranova/).
+The avatar was made by [Ekaterina Kapranova](https://www.instagram.com/ekkapranova/).

 Testing was conducted in the latest versions of
 Edge, Chrome, Firefox, and Safari.